 - 1. The thesis shall be written in English and should take the form of a specially composed monograph.
-In exceptional circumstances the Faculty Business Committee may give permission for another language to be used. - 2.
-The normal maximum length of the thesis will be 80,000 words excluding bibliography.

-- 3. Three complete copies of the thesis shall be submitted in typescript and in secure but temporary binding.
+In exceptional circumstances, or routinely for the School of Modern Languages, the Faculty Business Committee may give permission for another language to be used. - 2.
+The normal maximum length of the thesis will be 80,000 words excluding bibliography. - 3.
+Three complete copies of the thesis shall be submitted in typescript and in secure but temporary binding.
 There shall be an adequate margin on each page.
 After the examination has been completed, one copy shall be bound in an approved style at the candidate's expense and shall be deposited in the University Library.
-The candidate shall also, unless previously agreed, provide an electronic copy of the thesis in an approved format. - 4.
-In exceptional circumstances the Faculty Business Committee may give permission for the thesis to be presented in a different medium. - 5.
+The candidate shall also, unless previously agreed, provide an electronic copy of the thesis in an approved format.

+- 4. In exceptional circumstances the Faculty Business Committee may give permission for the thesis to be presented in a different medium. - 5.
 An abstract (not exceeding 300 words in length) of the thesis shall be submitted for the approval of the examiners.
-In the case of a thesis written in a foreign language there shall be a summary in English of between 1,000 and 3,000 words, in addition to an abstract in English.
+In the case of a thesis written in a language other then English there shall be an English translation of the title, and a summary in English of between 2,000 and 3,000 words, in addition to an abstract in English.
 The abstract (and where appropriate, the summary) shall be bound in with the thesis. - 6.
-The thesis shall be prefaced by:- - A. a declaration that the thesis has been composed by the candidate, that the work of which it is a record has been done by that candidate, and that is has not been accepted in any previous application for any degree; - B. a statement of the date of the candidate's admission as a research student; - C. a statement by the supervisor that the Regulations have been fulfilled; and - D. a statement that either access to the thesis in the University Library shall be unrestricted or that with the approval of the Faculty Business Committee access shall be restricted under stated conditions for a period up to a maximum of five years. - E. where a third party has been utilised to correct the written language in the thesis, a statement indicating that such assistance has been used. - 7.
+The thesis shall be prefaced by:- - A. a declaration that the thesis has been composed by the candidate, that the work of which it is a record has been done by that candidate, and that is has not been accepted in any previous application for any degree; - B. a statement of the date of the candidate's admission as a research student; - C. a statement by the supervisor that the Regulations have been fulfilled; and - D. a statement of access to or embargo of the print and / or electronic version of the thesis; - E. where a third party has been utilised to correct the written language in the thesis, a statement indicating that such assistance has been used. - 7.
 Where students have been admitted under II (4) the following additional regulations shall apply. - A. The thesis shall be prepared according to the joint agreements.
 The thesis will be written in a language agreed between the two Institutions, which would normally be either English or, if the partner institution is overseas, the language used by the overseas Institution. - B. An abstract of the thesis must be presented in English. - C. Two copies of the complete and finally approved thesis shall be submitted bound at the candidate's expense to be deposited in the University Library.
 In the case of the thesis not being written in the English language, a summary in English of between 2000 and 3000 words shall be bound in with the thesis. - D. In addition to any other declarations required to be made by the candidate for inclusion in the thesis, there shall be a declaration that the thesis has been composed by the candidate under a Joint Thesis Sponsorship scheme between the Universities of St Andrews and (the other institution) and that the work contained in this thesis has not been accepted in any previous application for a degree.